 - Can remain in place for up to five years

-- Can be removed at any time, followed by a quick return to your normal fertility
+- Can be removed at any time, followed by a quick return to baseline fertility

 - Doesn't carry the risk of side effects related to birth control methods containing estrogen

-Mirena isn't appropriate for everyone.
-Your health care provider may discourage use of Mirena if you have:
+Mirena isn't appropriate for everyone, however.
+Your health care provider may discourage use of Mirena if you:

-- Uterine abnormalities, such as fibroids, that interfere with the placement or retention of Mirena
+- Have uterine abnormalities, such as fibroids, that interfere with the placement or retention of Mirena

 - Take any medications, including nonprescription and herbal products